sockysec/Telerecon/README.md

 # Known Issues
-- Currently, the media download method does not retain image EXIF metadata, meaning that GPS/EXIF extraction function will reseult in on results.
 - Return to launcher and rerunning the same script option, can cause a crash.
-Simply reboot the launcher if this occurs.
+Simply reboot the launcher if this occurs and it will work.

 # Credit